mcandre/unmake/PARSING.md

 Escaped newlines occuring elsewhere in a makefile, may lack an official POSIX parsing behavior, and may reduce the makefile's human readability.
 For example, in comments or general macro expressions.

+The portability risk of multiline rule commands is relatively minor.
+Most make implementations set the `SHELL` macro to a POSIX compatible `sh` interpreter.

 ### Fail

 ```make